-If a company has a higher debt to total asset ratio, it needs to lower the same.
+If a company has a higher debt-to-total asset ratio, it needs to lower it.
 The company should reduce the debt proportion to lower the ratio.
-However, it can also follow several other options to improve the debt to total asset ratio:
+However, it can also follow several other options to improve the debt-to-total asset ratio:

 Additional/ New Stock Issue

 The company can issue new or additional shares to increase its cash flow.
-This cash can be used to repay the existing liabilities and in turn, reduce the debt burden.
-The reduction in debt will lower the debt to total asset ratio.
+This cash can be used to repay the existing liabilities and, in turn, reduce the debt burden.
+The debt reduction will lower the debt-to-total asset ratio.

 Debt / Equity Swap

 By implementing a debt/equity swap, a company can make a debt holder an equity shareholder in the company.
-This will cancel the debt owed to him and in turn, reduce the debt of the company and improve the ratio.
+This will cancel the debt owed to him and, in turn, reduce the company’s debt and improve the ratio.
 If planned, convertible debentures can be issued.